framps/raspiBackupDoc/en/src/invocation-options.md

 available invocation options and their current status with the options `-h` or `--help`.

-## Thematic list of iinvocation options
+## Thematic list of invocation options

-A list of iinvocation options is also available [sorted by topic](options-by-topic.md).
+A list of invocation options is also available [sorted by topic](options-by-topic.md).

 [.status]: translated